Xilinx/Vitis_Libraries/L3/tests/Quanto/README.md

 # Quanto Test

 This test shows how to utilize the Quanto Model.

 # Setup Environment

-source /opt/xilinx/xrt/setup.csh
+    source <install path>/Vitis/2019.2/settings64.sh

-source /*path to xf_fintech*/L3/src/env.csh
+    source /opt/xilinx/xrt/setup.sh

-# Build Xilinx Fintech Library
+# Build the Xilinx Fintech L3 Library

-cd  /*path to xf_fintech*/L3/src
+    cd L3/src

-**make all**
+    source env.sh or source env.csh

+    make

-# Build Instuctions
+# Build the matching quanto kernel

-To build the command line executable from this directory

-**make all**

-> Note this requires the xilinx fintech library to already to built

-# Run Instuctions

-Copy the prebuilt kernel files to this directory

-**quanto_kernel.xclbin**
+    cd L2/tests/Quanto

+    make xclbin TARGET=sw_emu DEVICE=xilinx_u200_xdma_201920_1

-To run the command line exe and generate the interpolated NPV
+# Build the Host code and run the executable

-**make run**
+    cd L3/tests/Quanto

+    make run TARGET=sw_emu DEVICE=xilinx_u200_xdma_201920_1

+*A symbolic link to the L2 kernel will be used when running the example, note if an error is displayed that the kernel does not exist refer to 'Build the matching HCF kernel' to build*